Dual Spires: Allusions to Twin Peaks

 "Dual Spires" is presented as an homage to Twin Peaks, and CNN writer Katie McLaughlin noted several allusions the episode makes to the series.
 In the beginning of the episode, there is a chocolate bunny on Shawn's desk.
 In Twin Peaks, Special Agent Dale Cooper (Kyle MacLachlan) delivered the famous line "Diane, I'm holding in my hands a small box of chocolate bunnies."
 Gus then asks, "Since when is the sound of opening and closing shades so disruptive that it needs to be alleviated?"
 The character Nadine Hurley in Twin Peaks attempted to patent her silent drape runner invention.
 Someone from a website by the name of UnderTheNail.com sends Shawn and Gus an e-mail that says, "Who killed Paula Merral?"
 Twin Peaks famed the catchphrase "Who Killed Laura Palmer?"
 (Paula Merral is an anagram for Laura Palmer.)
-The killer also purposely placed clues in his victims' fingernail beds..
+The killer also purposely placed clues in his victims' fingernail beds.
 Ray Wise, who played Leland Palmer, also reprises his role as Father Westley, but when he arrives to rescue Shawn and Gus, his hair has gone white (which he attributes to a nun having failed to do his hair properly, and is a reference to Leland's hair going white from grief after Laura's death).

 The "enhanced" video states that there are 724 references to Twin Peaks in the episode's closing scene.
-Among them, Jack Smith wears an eye patch and a red suit and dances funny, referencing not only the aforementioned "One Eyes Jacks" brothel and Nadine Hurley, but a dream sequence in Peaks, where a character known as the Man from Another Place wore a similar suit and danced in a bizarre fashion.
+Among them, Jack Smith wears an eye patch and a red suit and dances oddly, referencing not only "One Eyes Jacks" brothel and the aforementioned Nadine Hurley, but a dream sequence in Peaks, where a character known as the Man from Another Place wore a similar suit and danced in a bizarre fashion.
 In the final scene Carlton is seen holding his hand up and stating "that is a damn fine cup of cider".
 In the Twin Peaks pilot Agent Cooper holds his hand the same way and states "that is a damn fine cup of coffee."
 Additionally, Carlton is later holding a cup of coffee on its side, displaying that the coffee is now solid in a fashion mimicking the same action by Agent Cooper in the final episode.
-A seven-foot tall man (John DeSantis) wearing a bow tie looks much like the giant from Agent Cooper's dream.
+A seven-foot tall man (John DeSantis, known for playing Lurch in The New Addams Family) wearing a bow tie looks much like the Giant from Agent Cooper's dream (who was originally played by Carel Struycken, Lurch in the Addams Family films).
 Randy is seen at the end barking out the window like Bobby Briggs did to James Hurley in the holding cells.
 Bob Barker is seen dancing with a picture just as Leland Palmer did in Twin Peaks.
 The episode's end credits are accompanied by soap opera-type music and a shot of Paula's prom picture; Twin Peaks's credits did exactly the same thing with Laura's photo.

 The music is also very similar to the theme.